 Chapter Introduction

-This chapter is designed for complete beginners in programming.
+This chapter is aimed at absolute beginners in programming.

-If you already have some experience with coding challenges, you can skip this chapter with confidence.
+If you have some experience with solving algorithm problems, you can skip this chapter.

-If you are familiar with a programming language but have never tackled algorithm problems, simply read the section LeetCode Guide to understand the basic usage of the coding platform, and you can proceed to the next chapter.
+If you are familiar with a programming language but have never solved algorithm problems, you only need to read LeetCode Guidelines in this chapter to understand the basics of the platform before moving on to the next chapter.

-If you wish to use the Algorithm Visualization Panel to test your algorithms but are not familiar with JavaScript, you may read JavaScript Basics.
+If you wish to use the Algorithm Visualization Panel to test your algorithms but are not familiar with JavaScript, you can read JavaScript Basics.

 Chapter Content